SJSU272LabF18/Event-Recommender-System/README.md

 Datataset: http://www.cs.cmu.edu/~enron/

-### C. SJSU Eventbrite Project
+### C. SJSU Hangouts
 ### Project Description:
-The Eventbrite website is an excellent source to search for events of your choice.
-The SJSU Eventbrite project is based on similar lines.
-The SJSU Eventbrite project draws some information from the Sammy App which hosts generic infrmation about events.
+SJSU Hangouts is a platform that allows anyone to create, share, find and attend events at SJSU that fuel their passions and enrich their lives.
+From music festivals, marathons, conferences, community rallies, and fundraisers, to gaming competitions and air guitar contests.
 ### Proposed Solution
 The proposed methodology for this project is:
 1. Categorize events available in SJSU under different categories.